 \section{Conclusion}

-For the first time, we explore in-context segmentation via latent diffusion models.
-We propose two meta-architectures and design several output alignment strategies and optimization methods.
-We observe a task gap between generation and segmentation in diffusion models, but the LDM itself can be an effective minimalist for in-context segmentation tasks.
+For the first time, we explore and unlock the in-context segmentation capability of latent diffusion models.
+We empirically study the influential factors of an LDM-based segmentation framework, including instruction extraction, output alignment, and meta-architectures, and highlight the importance of precise instructions, direct optimization targets, and expressive power.
 We also propose an in-context segmentation benchmark and achieve comparable or even better results than specialists or vision foundation models.

-\textbf{Broader Impact.} Our work makes a first-step exploration of conditional mask generation for in-context segmentation.
-Our proposed method provides a unified and general framework.
-We hope our exploration will attract the community’s attention to the unification of visual generation and perception tasks via diffusion models.